nuxt-community/speedcurve-module/docs/content/en/setup.md

   ```

 ## Configure
-Add a section called `lux` to your `nuxt.config.js` and set `id` to the Speedcurve LUX from your dashboard.
+Add a section called `lux` to your `nuxt.config.js` and set `id` to the Speedcurve LUX Id from your dashboard.

 ```js[nuxt.config.js]
 export default {